-Students may not bring electronics such as cell phones, iPads, game players or iPods to school.
-A student may bring a camera to school for special school projects if the teacher and parents both allow the student to do so.
+Students may not bring electronics such as cell phones, iPads and game players to school.
+A student may bring a camera to school for any special school projects if the teacher and parents both allow the student to do so.
 No other electronic equipment may be brought on campus unless permission is granted by the Headmaster in advance.